 We believe we are well positioned in the EMS industry, based on our financial strength, our services and capabilities, our operational performance and track record as one of the major global EMS companies.
-Our priorities include (i) growing revenue through both organic program wins and acquisitions; (ii) improving financial results, including operating margin and cash flow performance; (iii) developing and enhancing profitable relationships with leading customers across our strategic target markets, with a particular emphasis on growing our industrial, aerospace and defense, healthcare and green technology end markets; (iv) broadening the range of services we offer to our customers; and (v) growing our capabilities in services and technologies that can expand our revenue base beyond our traditional areas of EMS expertise.
+Our priorities include (i) growing revenue through both organic program wins and acquisitions, (ii) improving financial results, including operating margin and cash flow performance, (iii) developing and enhancing profitable relationships with leading customers across our strategic target markets, with a particular emphasis on growing our industrial, aerospace and defense, healthcare and green technology end markets, (iv) broadening the range of services we offer to our customers, and (v) growing our capabilities in services and technologies that can expand our revenue base beyond our traditional areas of EMS expertise.
 We believe that success in these areas will result in improved financial performance and enhanced shareholder value.

 We established three-year financial targets at the beginning of 2010.
-These targets include achieving a compound annual revenue growth rate of 6% to 8%, and generating the following performance on various non-IFRS measures: annual operating margin of 3.5% to 4.0%, annual return on invested capital (ROIC) of greater than 20%, and annual free cash flow of between \$100 million and \$200 million.
+These targets include achieving a compound annual revenue growth rate of 6% to 8%, and generating the following performance on various non-IFRS measures: annual operating margin of 3.5% to 4.0%, annual retum on invested capital (ROIC) of greater than 20%, and annual free cash flow of between \$100 million and \$200 million.
 The achievement of these targets is primarily dependent upon the strength of the economy, the success of our customers' products in the marketplace, our revenue mix and magnitude of customer program bookings by end markets and the margin profile for the services we provide.
-While we drive towards achieving these targets, we expect that the size and mix of program wins in the consumer and server end markets from 2010 will likely result in revenue growth of 10% to 15% for 2011 with operating margins of 3.5% to 4.0% for the second half of 2011.
-Annual free cash flow for 2011 is expected to be positive, although below the low end of the target range as we fund working capital and capital investments to support the higher revenue growth.
-We expect to maintain a ROIC of greater than 20% in the near term.
-Our transition from GAAP to IFRS did not significantly impact these measures.
+With the size and mix of programs won in the consumer and server end markets from 2010, we expect to complete 2011 with annual revenue growth of approximately 11%, based on the mid-point of our fourth quarter revenue guidance.
+We also expect to achieve the annual targets for operating margin, ROIC and free cash flow as we complete 2011.
+While we drive towards achieving our three-year financial targets, the recent uncertainty in the global economy has reduced overall visibility to end-market demand.
+As a result of this economic uncertainty, there are early indications that end-market demand for the first half of 2012 will be negatively impacted, which could negatively impact our ability to achieve our annual targets in 2012.